icecube45/bo-e_eyes/README.md

 - Track faces

+Being as I *really* don't know how to code javascript correctly (that is, assuming it's humanly possible), I'm expecting this codebase to go through continuous refactoring as I learn more about javascript

 I'm already really happy with the little details put into the eye animations (shown below), but a lot more needs to be done before Bo-E's eyes are declared "done".
 That is, if they ever are.
 ![Bo-E's Eyes](img/bo-e_eyes.gif)